DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: DERMARK

 \subsection{Watermark Extraction}

-Since the segmentation inequality in Eq.\eqref{eq:7} is highly sensitive to token changes, even minor text edits can lead to different segmentation outcomes, thereby making the watermark extraction process unreliable.
-To address this issue and ensure accurate watermark extraction while minimizing the impact of text editing, we focus on identifying an optimal segmentation strategy for watermark extraction.
+Since the segmentation inequality in Eq.\eqref{eq:inequation} is highly sensitive to token-level perturbations, even minor text edits can lead to different segmentation outcomes, thereby compromising watermark extraction's reliability.
+To enhance extraction robustness, we propose a dynamic programming-based segmentation strategy tailored for watermark recovery.

-Assume a segmentation result is represented as $\text{Seg}(\mathcal{S}) = \{\dots,\mathcal{S}^{(a:b)},\dots. \}$.
-Intuitively, for any given segmentation result, each segment must satisfy the inequality in Eq.\eqref{eq:7}.
-Consequently, we define the segmentation loss as the difference between the two sides of the inequality in Eq.\eqref{eq:7} for each segment:
+Let the segmentation of a sequence $\mathcal{S}$ be denoted as $\text{Seg}(\mathcal{S}) = \{\dots,\mathcal{S}^{(a:b)},\dots\}$.
+Ideally, during segmentation, the inequality Eq.~\eqref{eq:inequation} is nearly tight, meaning the difference between both sides is sufficiently small.
+To quantify deviations from this condition, we define the segmentation loss for each segment as the squared difference between the two sides of Eq.~\eqref{eq:inequation}:

-Here, $a$ and $b$ denote the start and end indices of the segment, respectively, and $\epsilon_s$ is a hyperparameter introduced to correct for bias deviations in the inequality.
+Here, $a$ and $b$ represent the start and end indices of the segment, respectively, and $\epsilon_s$ is a bias-correction hyperparameter introduced to account for systematic deviations.

-Furthermore, due to the embedded watermark, each segment will exhibit a noticeable imbalance, with significantly more red or green tokens than the other.
-To quantify this imbalance, we define the color loss within each segment as the difference in the number of tokens of each color, expressed as follows:
+Furthermore, due to the presence of the embedded watermark, each segment exhibits a pronounced color imbalance, characterized by a significantly higher proportion of either red or green tokens.
+To quantitatively capture this effect, we define the color loss for a segment as the normalized difference between the counts of the two token types:

-where $\epsilon_d$ is also a hyper-parameter used to correct for the bias deviation caused by the inequality.
+where $G_{a:b}$ and $R_{a:b}$ denote the number of green and red tokens, respectively, within the segment $\mathcal{S}^{(a:b)}$, and $\epsilon_c$ is a bias-correction hyperparameter accounting for systematic deviations in the expected distribution.

 As a result, the watermark extraction loss is the sum of the above two losses described above: